rocaes90/angular2Workshop1/README.md

 ## ABOUT THE APP
-This app create an questionary about differents positions to apply in prodigious.
+This app create an questionary about differents positions to apply in HHRR department.

 ## WHAT TECHNOLOGIES ARE using
 -angular2